- Course Code:

 This course offers a basic introduction to Pāli, the Indic language closely related to Sanskrit, employed by Theravāda Buddhist communities in South and Southeast Asia, for over 2000 years, to transmit Buddhist scriptures and as a language of literature and scholarship.

 This course aims at providing students with a comprehensive treatment of the grammar, syntax, and usage of Pāli, in order to allow them, by the end of the year, to read independently simple Pāli texts, and to pursue more advanced studies in Pāli or Buddhist literature.

 Students will, from the outset, be exposed to canonical texts, in order to get a taste of Buddhist literature in Pāli.
 Grammar and language patterns will be discussed in relation to the readings, with regular sessions recapitulating in systematic fashion key linguistic features.

-As a means to equip student with a broader knowledge of Buddhist literature, the course will also include discussions on the transmission of Buddhist scriptures in South and Southeast Asia, and an introduction to the variety of Middle Indic languages used, along with Pāli, by Buddhist communities of South Asia (especially Gāndhārī and the so-called Buddhist-Hybrid-Sanskrit).
+As a means to equip students with a broader knowledge of Buddhist literature, the course will also include discussions on the transmission of Buddhist scriptures in South and Southeast Asia, and an introduction to the variety of Middle Indic languages used, along with Pāli, by Buddhist communities of South Asia (especially Gāndhārī and the so-called Buddhist-Hybrid-Sanskrit).